The 2018 annual meeting will be conducted August 3-5 at the

 Hilton Garden Inn, West Monroe, Louisiana.

 Friday August 3rd, there will be mini farm tours 11:00 AM at Curry Farms 22 miles east of West Monroe and 2:00 PM at Pepper Christmas Tree Farm 12 miles south of West Monroe.
 Friday evening, the board will meet after dinner.
 Throughout Saturday, the annual and business meetings, dinner and auction will be conducted in the Hilton Garden Inn.
 Sunday, Barbara and Don Rawls will host the farm tour on their Precious Memories Christmas Tree Farm 10 miles northwest of West Monroe beginning at 9:00 AM.
-Conference rates for the Hilton Garden Inn are $99.00 plus tax and will be held until July 20, 2018.
-For reservations, please contact the desk (318) 398-0653.
+Sincere appreciation is extended to the farm hosts.
+For hotel reservations, please contact the desk (318) 398-0653.
 The Hilton Garden Inn is located at 400 Mane Street, West Monroe, Louisiana 71291 near I-20 Exit 113, Downing Road.
-Be sure to make your reservations early.
 You are invited to visit http://WestMonroe.HGI.com for more information about the hotel.

-As of 5:00 PM 07/09/2018, the executive secretary has received intent to exhibit from Evans Christmas Products, The Evergreen Elf, Fraser Knoll Farms, Grant Christmas Tree Farm & Syrup Mill, Kirk Company, Tim Mitchell's Yule Stand System, and Steele's Saje.
-Please contact your vendors in advance to order and bring extra supplies, equipment, replacement parts, and etc. If not for any other reason call to welcome their participation.
+The following companies will exhibit: Evans Christmas Products, Fraser Knoll Farms, Grant Christmas Tree Farm & Syrup Mill, Kirk Company, Tim Mitchell's Yule Stand System, and Steele's Saje.
+Please contact your vendors in advance so they can bring extra supplies, equipment, replacement parts, and etc. If not for any other reason, call to welcome their participation.

 Choose-and-cut Christmas trees are the freshest of fresh trees!